lavsurgut/euroverc-docker/ros-desktop-full/README.md

 git changes shall be executed in the host in order for docker container to provide clean and static runtime environment.

-4) Login into desktop:
+4) Login into desktop as the rosuser:
-Either by starting it:

 <code>docker-compose run desktop bash</code>

-Or by executing a command in it:

-<code>docker-compose exec desktop bash</code>

-You can login inside with root, for example, into desktop container:
+You also can login inside with root user:

-<code>docker-compose exec --user=root desktop bash</code>
+<code>docker-compose run --user=root desktop bash</code>

+5) If you haven't yet compiled source files for SEAR project, compile them:

+<code>cd ~/sear/rosws</code>

+<code>source devel/setup.bash</code>

+<code>catkin_make</code>

+6) Now you should be able to run compiled packages from the container.